Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You likely know that each winter, children all over the country get “the flu.”
-But do you know what the flu really is?
-It’s not the same as a cold or stomach bug.
 The flu (influenza) is caused by a virus that’s easy to spread, especially among kids in school or daycare.
-And a child’s immune system is not as well developed as an adult’s.
+A child’s immune system is not as well developed as an adult’s.
 This means the flu can make children very sick.
 Also, children in daycare or school are very likely to bring the virus home to other family members.

 Here’s how you can help your child stay healthy: